Seven Species: Dates

-While in Jewish law dates are under the category of the seven species, bee honey may have been the type of honey that is referred to in the Torah.
-(Probably not, though, as all of the classical commentaries on the Torah say that it specifically refers to honey from dates.
-Also, in a list of agricultural produce, honey from an animal source would be completely out of place.)
-By the time the Talmud was written honey bees were extinct in Israel, and dates were used in place of honey, the excavation of Tel Rehov shows that beekeeping was practiced in Israel in the early Iron Age 3,000 years ago during the time of king David.

-Several accounts in Torah also indicate that bee honey existed in ancient Israel; in the Book of Judges Samson takes honey from a bee hive that he finds in the carcass of a lion (see also Samson's riddle).

 As a reference for measurements

 The size of various measurements are tied to the specific amounts and sizes of Halachic objects.
 For example, the minimum width of Tefillin straps is known by law given to Moses at Sinai to be the size of a grain of barley.
 Alike, other fruits are used for measuring.
 Talmud scholars use the verse of Seven Species as a hint for all the measures using fruit sizes.

 Modern significance

 The Seven Species as depicted by Zvi Narkiss on a set of Israeli postage stamps (top row issued in 1958, bottom row issued in 1959).
 The Biblical verse on the extension of all seven stamps is from Deuteronomy 8:8.

 The seven species are traditionally eaten on Tu Bishvat, the Jewish "New Year for Trees"; on Sukkot, the "Festival of Booths"; and on Shavuot, the "Festival of Weeks".
 In halakha (Jewish law), they are considered more important than other fruits, and a special berakhah (blessing) is recited after eating them.
 Additionally, the blessing prior to eating them precedes those of other food items, except for bread.

 The seven species are all important ingredients in Israeli cuisine today.

 Deuteronomy 8:8 is prominently inscribed (in the Latin Vulgate translation: Terram Frumenti Hordei, ac Vinarum, in qua Ficus et Malogranata et Oliveta Nascuntur, Terram Olei ac Mellis) on the dome of California Tower at Balboa Park in San Diego, California, referring to the species' importance in California agriculture.